- Other Rooms >

 With a thick flocked sleeping surface, and ComfortCoil technology that distributes air evenly throughout, the SoundAsleep Dream Series Air Mattress wins top honors from The Sweethome.
 This queen size air bed is a very comfortable 19 inches high, measures 78 inches by 58 inches, and supports up to 500 pounds of sleeping weight, making it perfect for a couple of overnight guests.
 Its high-capacity internal electric pump inflates the mattress in just four minutes, and more than 11,000 enthusiastic Amazon buyers gave it a robust 4.4 out of 5 stars.
 Reviewers raved about its stability (virtually no jiggle) and noted only minimal sagging.
 The mattress comes with its own storage bag and weighs in at 19 pounds.
 Available from Amazon.

-Quick and Comfy: AeroBed One-Touch Comfort Air Mattress – Double High, Twin ($130)
+Quick and Comfy: AeroBed One-Touch Comfort Air Mattress – Double High, Queen ($150)

-For a single guest, the AeroBed One-Touch Comfort Mattress inflates to a lofty 17 inches high in just two minutes, while the Whoosh® valve makes deflation just as quick the next morning.
+For up to two guests, the AeroBed One-Touch Comfort Mattress inflates to a lofty 17 inches high in just two minutes, while the Whoosh® valve makes deflation just as quick the next morning.
 The internal electric pump has a control wand that lets the sleeper add air pressure without getting out of bed, and a patented stability base increases firmness.
-The mattress offers a generous 39-inch by 74-inch surface to accommodate a sleeper up to 300 pounds, and features an antimicrobial surface to resist mildew.
+The mattress offers a generous 60-inch by 78-inch surface to accommodate sleepers up to 600 pounds and features an antimicrobial surface to resist mildew.
 Target shoppers gave the AeroBed a wholehearted 5-star rating based on its easy setup, high level of sleep comfort, and minimal sagging.
-It weighs 15 pounds and comes with its own stow bag and a two-year limited warranty.
-Available from Amazon.
+It weighs 22 pounds and comes with its own stow bag and a two-year limited warranty.
+Available from Target.

 Best for Camping: Coleman Airbed Cot, Twin ($109)